Void-Monarch/portfolio/README.md

 > - animeJs : v3
 -----

+- This being a Static website with no need for backend , made React a clear choice over Nextjs.
 - AnimeJs was used to animate various aspects of the website.
-- TailWind CSS has been my go to styling option ever since starting web development
+- TailWind CSS has been my go to styling option ever since starting web development , so it was a clear choice to use it.

 ## 🎨 Preview